 Employing the principles of adult education theory, the curriculum has expanded to include much more than office training, as students now train for careers in Nursing, Healthcare, Business, Administration, Marketing, Trades, Design, Hospitality, and more.
 Over the past century as an acclaimed educational institution, Sprott Shaw has always maintained a sharp focus to equip our students with the relevant skills for meaningful careers in high growth industries.

 Today, the modern campuses of Sprott Shaw train over 2500 students each year.
-All locations feature small class sizes, qualified instructors, hands-on training, and a friendly learning environment for adults of all ages.
+All locations feature convenient class sizes, qualified instructors, hands-on training, and a friendly learning environment for adults of all ages.
 During the past century, Sprott Shaw has built a solid reputation based on training excellence and our graduates’ enviable record of securing successful jobs after training.

 In all cases, our goal is to support our students to secure employment at the conclusion of their studies and to open the door for life-long learning.